gold star for USAHOF

 The Not in Hall of Committee.

 Some have said that John LeClair got off to a slow start in the NHL.
-There is certainly a level of truth to that as his stint with the Habs showed his defensive skill but not any real offensive proficiency.
-Upon becoming a Philadelphia Flyer, LeClair really began to use…
+There is certainly a level of truth to that, as his stint with the Habs showed his defensive skill, but not any fundamental offensive proficiency.
+Upon becoming a Philadelphia Flyer, LeClair began to utilize his…

 Claude Provost is the answer to a few unwanted trivia questions.
-He currently is the man who has his name etched on the Stanley Cup Trophy the most times without being in the Hockey Hall of Fame.
-He also has the most All Star appearances of any non Hall of…
+He is currently the man whose name is etched on the Stanley Cup Trophy the most times without being in the Hockey Hall of Fame.
+He also has the most All-Star appearances of any non-Hall of Fame Member.
+It…

-During the mid 90’s, few goaltenders approached the level of success that Mike Richter did.
+During the mid-90s, few goaltenders approached the level of success that Mike Richter did.
 After a few years of struggles, Richter took over the net in New York and embarked on a magical three year period.
-In the 1993-94 season, he posted 42 wins (and 16 more in the…
+In the 1993-94 season, he posted 42 wins (and 16 more in the playoffs)…

 Bernie Nicholls was already a productive member of the Los Angeles Kings, but when the legendary Wayne Gretzky went Hollywood, Nicholls’ statistics reached the stratosphere.
 With attention paid toward the other star center, Nicholls set personal records.
 To this day, Bernie Nicholls is one of eight players to score 70…